KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/living_presence_of_lord_simandhar_swami.md

 Jai Sat Chit Anand
 victory to the eternal nature of Being, Consciousness, and Bliss

-La Alam Almeen Amen
+La Alam Almeen
-for the worlds, for the One
+Beyond all worlds, the One.

 AzurA Inai
-from the central point of Source
+From the center of the Source we return.

 ## The Nature of a Tirthankara